HailinChenbcit/1800_202210_DTC03/README.md

 * Hailin(Adam) Chen - github: HailinChenbcit
 * Carson Olafson - github: carcango
 * Hi my name is Gary.
-I'm excited about this project because it will allow me to work in a team-based environment.
+I'm excited about this project because it will allow me to work in a team-based environment. - github: whosgurr

 ## Technologies
 Technologies used for this project: